manhhoang/Programming-Is-Awesome/README.md

 ### SQL Database Version Manager
 - [Flyway](https://flywaydb.org/) - Flyway lets you regain control of your database migrations with pleasure and plain sql.
+- [Liquibase](http://www.liquibase.org/) - Liquibase is an open source database-independent library for tracking, managing and applying database schema changes.

 ### SMTP Server
 - [Apache James](https://james.apache.org/) - The Apache Java Mail Server is a 100% pure Java SMTP, IMAP4 and POP3 Mail server designed to be a complete and portable enterprise mail.